tanna-1/py-http-server/README.md

 5. **EnforceHTTPSMiddleware**
    Redirects all HTTP requests to HTTPS URLs, optionally adds HSTS header to all responses.

+5. **RewriteRedirectsMiddleware**
+   Rewrites the Location, Content-Location and URI headers using the provided alias map.

 ### Routers
 > [!NOTE]
 > `CodeRouter` is a base class and cannot be used on its own.